pooltogether/v4-ui/README.md

-# PoolTogether Skeleton UI
+# PoolTogether V4 UI

-A simple React app to standardize core apps across the PoolTogether ecosystem.
+Interact with Tsunami.
+V4 of the PoolTogether prize-savings protocol.

 # Setup